 A resident may complain to the Illinois Department of Public Health and request an investigation.
-The request can be made in writing, by telephone, or in person.
-The Department must record in writing any oral complaint, and ask for the complainant's name, address, and telephone number.
-But the Department is required to investigate a complaint even without such identifying information.110 http://www.idph.state.il.us/healthca/nursinghometestjava.htm.
+The request can be made in writing, by telephone, by electronic means, or in person.
+The Department must record any oral complaint in writing, and ask for the complainant's name, address, and telephone number.
+But the Department is required to investigate a complaint even without such identifying information.
+116

-Upon receiving a complaint charging abuse or neglect, the Department is to investigate it within 7 days (or if it alleges imminent danger, within 24 hours).111 Other provisions allow a dissatisfied complainant to request a hearing before a Department hearing officer.112 Complaints can be made to the Department of Public Health at (800) 252-4343.
+Upon receiving a complaint charging abuse or neglect, the Department is to investigate it within 7 days (or if it alleges imminent danger, within 24 hours).
+Other provisions allow a dissatisfied complainant to request a hearing before a Department hearing officer.
+Complaints can be made to the Department of Public Health at (800) 252-4343.

 The Department posts on the Internet information on enforcement actions against specific nursing homes.
-To check whether a home has had recent enforcement actions, visit the Department's Internet site:
+To check whether a home has had recent enforcement actions, visit the Department's Internet site (http://dph.illinois.gov/topics-services/health-care-regulation/nursing-homes).